Mbakwe-Chidera/Exams-Result-Dashboard/README.md

-# Examination Results Dashboard – Pure HTML & CSS
+# Examination Results Dashboard – HTML & CSS

 A single-page report card that shows Chidera’s Spring 2024 scores, GPA, grades and performance bars.
 No JavaScript, no images, just `index.html` and `style.css`.